hmrc/terraform-aws-s3-bucket-core/README.md

 | 7-years             | 2557 days  |
 | 10-years            | 3653 days  |
 | forever-config-only | 0 days     |

+#### Transition to Glacier

+To reduce costs of long-term storage of data in s3, set the `transition_to_glacier_days` variable to transition objects to glacier after the provided number of days.

 ### Encryption at rest, Key management service